 1. Interpretation

-(1) For the purposes of the Tables to clauses 2 and 3, the quantity of dangerous goods stored or handled is equal to the total of the quantities determined in accordance with regulation 12.
+(1) For the purposes of the Table to clause 2, the quantity of dangerous goods stored or handled is equal to the total of the quantities determined in accordance with regulation 12.

 (2) In this Division —

 kg or L means, where this combination of letters immediately follows numbers, the combined total of —